TritonDataCenter/sdcadm/docs/reboots.md

   * `GET /reboot-plans/:reboot_plan_uuid/reboots/:reboot_uuid`
   * `PUT /reboot-plans/:reboot_plan_uuid/reboots/:reboot_uuid`
 - Make a decision on archiving or not reboot-plans information:
-  a.
-Keep all the reboot-plan information in moray, do not archive?
+  * Keep all the reboot-plan information in moray, do not archive?
-  b.
-Keep information in moray, but delete some data after a given time period?
+  * Keep information in moray, but delete some data after a given time period?
-  c.
-Archive this information and just keep the latest plan in moray?
+  * Archive this information and just keep the latest plan in moray?
-  d.
-Put archived information in manta?
+  * Put archived information in manta?
-  e.
-Use sdcadm to put info in manta?
-Means adding a dependency to sdcadm +
-     we may have SDC setups w/o manta - what to do on these cases?
+  * Use sdcadm to put info in manta?
+Means adding a dependency to sdcadm + we may have SDC setups w/o manta - what to do on these cases?
-  f.
-Archive reboot plans information from `sdc` zone?
+  * Archive reboot plans information from `sdc` zone?
 - Depending on this decision on archiving or not information, we may want to provide `sdcadm reboot-plan` with some extra tool set to report information regarding previous reboot plans, reboots for a given server, ...